-- 1) Elective Office: Words designating the elective city, county, district, state, or federal office which the candidate holds at the time of filing the nomination documents to which he or she was elected by a vote of the people, or to which he or she was appointed, in the case of a superior court judge. - 2) Incumbent: The word "incumbent" if the candidate is a candidate for the same office which he or she holds at the time of filing the nomination papers, and was elected to that office by a vote of the people, or, in the case of a superior court judge, was appointed to that office. - 3) 3-word Profession/Occupation/Vocation: No more than three words designating either the current principal professions, vocations, or occupations of the candidate, or the principal professions, vocations, or occupations of the candidate during the calendar year immediately preceding the filing of nomination documents.
-For purposes of this section, all California geographical names shall be considered to be one word.
-Hyphenated words that appear in any generally available standard reference dictionary, published in the United States at any time within the 10 calendar years immediately preceding the election for which the words are counted, shall be considered as one word.
-Each part of all other hyphenated words shall be counted as a separate word.

-- 4) Appointed Incumbent: The phrase "appointed incumbent" may be used if: - a) the candidate holds an office other than a judicial office by virtue of appointment, and the candidate is a candidate for the election to the same office, or, - b) if the candidate is a candidate for election to the same office or to some other office, the word "appointed" and the title of the office.
+- 1) Elective Office: Words designating the elective city, county, district, state, or federal office which the candidate holds at the time of filing the nomination documents to which he or she was elected by a vote of the people. - 2) Incumbent: The word "incumbent" if the candidate is a candidate for the same office which he or she holds at the time of filing the nomination papers, and was elected to that office by a vote of the people. - 3) 3-word Profession/Occupation/Vocation: No more than three words designating either the current principal professions, vocations, or occupations of the candidate, or the principal professions, vocations, or occupations of the candidate during the calendar year immediately preceding the filing of nomination documents. - 4) Appointed Incumbent: The phrase "appointed incumbent" may be used if: - a) the candidate holds an office other by virtue of appointment, and the candidate is a candidate for the election to the same office, or, - b) if the candidate is a candidate for election to the same office or to some other office, the word "appointed" and the title of the office.